The 'Being True To Yourself' Approach to Changing Socially

 - Not being into wild, boisterous social events

-- Not being thrilled with rote, superficial types of socializing
+- Not being thrilled with rote, superficial conversation

 - Having interests that most people don't have, or that others even think are odd or pointless